jonathanpatrick/messari/readme.md

 Allowing the requester to specify the fields similar to the Messari API would be a nice quality of life improvement.

-###### More robust config implementation
+###### Dynamic config implementation for server vars

-This implementation/testing did not hit any rate limiting or API key issues, but controlling and supplying keys or configurable business logic (like min Aggregate Marketcap) via config would be a better practice for maintainability.
+This implementation/testing did not hit any rate limiting or API key issues, but controlling and supplying keys, server variables, or configurable business logic (like min Aggregate Marketcap) via config would be a best practice for maintainability.